I often use the acronym “REFRAME” to describe key areas to consider at perimenopause. It stands for:

 You don’t have to put up with dreadful menopausal symptoms!
 There are many misconceptions surrounding menopause; fear and misinformation prevent women from discussing it or seeking treatment.
 This deprives them of opportunities for symptom relief, better quality of life and ongoing health benefits.
 A doctor who is experienced and knowledgeable about menopausal treatments can discuss your options and help to put your individual level of risk versus benefit into perspective.

 It can be difficult to find a health professional with expertise in managing menopause though.
 Even excellent GP’s can’t know everything and may lack knowledge about treating menopausal symptoms, particularly in more complex cases.

 Added to this, people living in more remote areas rarely have a choice about which medical professionals they see.
-Now that expert care is available by Telehealth however, women can get the specialised help they need when they need it, regardless of where they live.
+Now expert menopause care is available by Telehealth however, so women can get the specialised help they need regardless of where they live.

 If you can’t find the professional help you need for your perimenopausal symptoms then book a Telehealth consultation with an expert WellFemme menopause doctor.

 WellFemme is Australia’s first dedicated Telehealth menopause clinic, servicing locations nationwide including: Melbourne, Sydney, Adelaide, Darwin, Perth, Hobart, Brisbane, Dubbo, Bendigo, Broken Hill, Broome, Alice Springs, Launceston, Cairns, Mildura, Lightning Ridge, Kalgoorlie, Albany, Toowoomba, Charleville, Port Headland, Katherine, Ballarat, Coober Pedy, Bourke, Albury… and your place! 🙂